cladiom/munich-scripts/README.md

 To stop a service you can type in the Terminal:
 <code> launchctl unload ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist </code>

-### Configuring Services

-How do you enter your references/information.

-### Managing Services

-How do you add or delete the services based in your need.

 ## Roadmap

 I intend to move to Python with Docker in order to have a better development/deployment infrastructure.